 The main lodge building of Snowbird Mountain Lodge, constructed in 1941 and now in the National Register of Historic Places, is everything you expect in a mountain inn, with two massive stone fireplaces, solid chestnut beams across the ceiling, and beautiful views across the valley.
 All of the 15 rooms in the main lodge are paneled in different woods cut on site.
-The restaurant serves "rustic" meals like fresh trout with red potatoes, and the wine list is the size of a small telephone directory.
+The restaurant serves "rustic" but gourmet meals like fresh mountain trout with couscous and sauteed summer

+squash, and the wine list is the size of a small telephone directory.
 For more luxury than the main lodge rooms offer, choose a room in the Chestnut Lodge or a king suite in a separate cottage.
 Some rooms have whirlpool baths and fireplaces.
 If you run out of things to do, there are 10,000 books in the library and 100 acres of grounds to explore.
-Rates during the summer high season start at $265 double, including breakfast, a picnic lunch, and a four-course dinner.
+Rates during the summer high season start at $275 double, including breakfast, a picnic lunch, and a four-course dinner.
 No children under 12.

 4633 Santeetlah Rd., Robbinsville, North Carolina, 28771, United States